robertsonmcclure/robertsonmcclure.github.io/_posts/2015-07-29-the-girl-on-the-bus.md

 layout: post
 title: "the girl on the bus"
 date: 2015-07-29
+categories: personal
+description: She was standing at the front of the line as I got on the bus.
+This tall blonde beauty made me do a double take.
 ---

 She was standing at the front of the line as I got on the bus.
 This tall blonde beauty made me do a double take.
 As she boards the bus I shift over to open a seat beside me.
 It’s just my luck that she sits directly in front of me.
 I end up with a slightly overweight, middle aged man as my seat companion.
 I accept the defeat and open my laptop, I had recently downloaded three movies and I wanted to finish at least one of them.